B1. Number Sense

 Group students in pairs and distribute a copy of Appendix 5.1A.
 Have them complete the task using the strategies of their choice.

 Allow sufficient time for students to discuss and solve the problem.
 Circulate and observe the strategies used.
-Intervene as needed to help some teams along the way without showing them how to transform a quantity expressed as a fraction into an improper fraction and vice versa.
+Provide support as needed.

 Ask students to keep track of their reasoning and to write the number of the corresponding statement next to their calculations and illustrations.
 See Appendix 5.2A for a solution.